Bullard Independent School District

 Bullard Independent School District is a public school district based in Bullard, Texas (USA).

 The district is located in southwestern Smith County and extends into a small portion of northwestern Cherokee County.

 In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.
+In 2019 and 2022, the school district was given an overall accountability grade of "A" by the Texas Education Agency.
+For the years 2023-2025, the school district was given an overall accountability grade of "B" by the Texas Education Agency.